poissonconsulting/nlist/README.md

 #> $fac
 #> [1] 2 1
 #>
-#> an nlist object with 3 natomic elements
+#> an nlist object with 3 numeric elements
 ```

 And an `nlist` objects can be converted to an `mcmc` or `term_frame`